 GEP1: states that in determining planning applications the Borough Council will have due regard to the provisions of the Development Plan.
 Where appropriate development should be located on previously developed land within the limits to development and outside the green wedges.
-The policy also highlights the wide range of matters which will be taken into account as appropriate including appearance and relationship with surroundings, effects on amenity, highway safety, car parking, infrastructure, flood risk, trees, landscape features, wildlife and habitats, the historic environment, and the need for high standards of design and landscaping.
+The policy also highlights the wide range of matters which will be taken into account as appropriate induding appearance and relationship with surroundings, effects on amenity, highway safety, car parking, infrastructure, flood risk, trees, landscape features, wildlife and habitats, the historic environment, and the need for high standards of design and landscaping.
+The policy seeks to ensure rlevanbt planning requimenets of certain statutory consultees are satisfied.